 NOTE 3: The call flow only shows a request-response model for the interaction of NWDAF and consumer NF for simplicity instead of both request-response model and subscription-notification model.

-If the consumer NF is PCF and it determines that the application SLA is not satisfied, it may take into account the Observed Service Experience and the operator policies including SLA and required Service Experience (which can be a range of values) to determine new QoS parameters to be applied for the service, as defined in clause 6.1.1.3 and clause 6.2.1.2, TS 23.503 [4].
+If the consumer NF is a PCF and it determines that the application SLA is not satisfied, it may take into account the Observed Service Experience and the operator policies including SLA and required Service Experience (which can be a range of values) to determine new QoS parameters to be applied for the service, as defined in clause 6.1.1.3 and clause 6.2.1.2, TS 23.503 [4].

 NOTE 4: The non-real time data information from AF includes the service experience data (see Table 6.4.2-1), which indicates the service quality during the service lifetime.